YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Establishes the <CTRL> characters in the expression as trap characters for the current device.
 When YottaDB receives a trap character in the input from a device, YottaDB issues a run-time exception.
 The device does not have to be the current device, that is $IO.

 The <CTRL> characters are ASCII 0 though 31.
-However, terminal configuration may prevent of most <CTRL> characters from ever reaching YottaDB's CTRAP facility.
+However, terminal configuration may prevent most <CTRL> characters from ever reaching YottaDB's CTRAP facility.

 For example, the command U $P:CTRAP=$C(26,30,7,19) sets a trap for the ASCII characters <SUB>, <RS>, <BEL> and <DC3>.